jina-ai/jina/docs/concepts/executor/containerize.md

 (dockerize-exec)=
 # Containerize

-Once you understand what an {class}`~jina.Executor` is and how to use it inside a {class}`~jina.Flow`, you may want to wrap it into a container so you can isolate its dependencies and make it ready to run in the cloud or Kubernetes.
+Once you understand what an {class}`~jina.Executor` is, you may want to wrap it into a container so you can isolate its dependencies and make it ready to run in the cloud or Kubernetes.

 ````{tip}
 The recommended way to containerize an Executor is to leverage {ref}`Executor Hub <jina-hub>` to ensure your Executor can run as a container.
 It handles auto-provisioning, building, version control, etc: